 Step Four – Scoop and Bake

-Scoop the batter into a prepared muffin tin and bake for 20 minutes at 350 F.
+Scoop the batter into a prepared muffin tin and bake for 20 minutes at 350 F. To check for doneness, insert a toothpick in the middle of a muffin.
+The muffins are done when the toothpick comes out clean.

 These vegan pumpkin muffins are very straight forward.
 They are nearly fail-proof.
 A few things to keep in mind when making this recipe:

 - Make sure not to over-mix your batter.
-When batter is over-mixed, it allows gluten stands to form which leads to gummy dense pastries.
+When the batter is over-mixed, it allows gluten stands to form which leads to gummy dense pastries.
 We’re looking for light and fluffy!

 - Spray your muffin tin well!
 Or, if you’d prefer, use cupcake holders.
 This will prevent the batter from sticking to the pan.